Sathish14325/employee-management-system/README.md

    npm run dev
    npm start

+To explore the app, please log in with the following credentials:

+Email: admin@gmail.com

+Password: 1234

+Email: sathish@gmail.com
+password: 123456

 ## Conclusion

 The Employee Management System is a comprehensive solution for managing employee records efficiently.
 By leveraging the MERN stack and implementing robust authentication and authorization with JWT, this application ensures data security while providing a seamless user experience.
 The admin-only access to sensitive features, along with responsive design, theme toggling, and search functionality, makes this system versatile and user-friendly.